coddra/cuilt/README.md

         .src = "src",            // source directory
         .bin = "bin",            // build directory
         .test = "test",          // test directory
-        .do_c = NULL,            // name of the custom c file.
-Will be set by the CONFIG macro .do_exe = own_path(),    // path to the 'do' executable },
+    },
     .cc = {
         .command = "cc",         // compiler command